 Typhoid is common in places with poor sanitation.
 The risk of getting sick is highest in parts of India, Africa, and Asia.

-- Food or drink tainted by sewage
+- Having food or drink tainted by sewage

 - Low fever

-- Constipation —more common in adults
+- Constipation—more common in adults

-- Diarrhea —more common in children
+- Diarrhea—more common in children

-- A coating on your tongue
+- A coating on the tongue

 - Lack of hunger

 - High fever and chills—may last a long time

 - Changes in mental state